RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-03-07-ai-tourism-forecasting.md

 This post walks through a small forecasting project that I packaged as a simple Streamlit app.
 I kept it self contained, so it does not reach out to any external APIs or big datasets.
 The goal is to show a clean path from a tidy time series to a short horizon forecast.
-I will go through each code block, every helper, and each file I committed to make the app run on my machine and in the cloud.
+I will go through the code blocks, helpers, and files I committed to make the app run on my machine and in the cloud.

 Project files I committed
 - `app.py` — the Streamlit app with all logic and UI